 The more I thought about it, I started to wonder if it was maybe a blessing in disguise.
 Who knows.
 Maybe I’m just trying to find the silver lining in it all, but instead of worrying about capturing the “perfect photo” or trying to snap some really awesome Instagram-worthy selfie there, I was ultimately faced with the reality that it just wouldn’t be turning on.

 Instead, I could direct my attention in the evening sky to the real sunsets and Zadar’s sure were nice.

 Have you ever seen such a stunning sky?

-My friend Katie, a Fulbright scholar who I met while I was living in Zadar, told me that the Greeting to the Sun reopened around May in 2019.
+My friend Katie, a Fulbright scholar whom I met while I was living in Zadar, told me that the Greeting to the Sun reopened around May 2019.

 Maybe this can go down as one of the many reasons I need to revisit Zadar again someday.